linomp/arduino-mqtt-coap-webthing/README.md

 # Motion classification application on an Arduino board supporting multiple IoT Protocols

-Final project of the Enabling Technologies for IIoT Summer School by University of Pisa, 2022.
+Final project of the Summer School on Enabling Technologies for IIoT by University of Pisa, 2022.

 The objective is to develop a motion classification application on an arduino board  (using embedded ML capabilities of the hardware) and connect it to the external world either: